 Beyond integration, bi-directional data flows are important because they enable orchestration.
 By orchestration, we mean that an IT administrator or cybersecurity team member can create rules and policies that automatically enforce and manage security considerations for the IT estate.
 For example, if a laptop is detected as having encryption disabled, then a rule may kick in to prevent that device from accessing key cloud computing or cloud storage assets from IP addresses outside of the corporate network.
 Further, the owner of the laptop and the IT administrator for the laptop might receive an email and Slack notification of the potential risk.

-Lastly, orchestration of the technology portfolio allows for cybersecurity teams and risk management teams to proactively enact compliance measures.
-Technology Portfolio Orchestration can automatically detect out of compliance assets and push notifications to the proper stakeholders.
+Lastly, management of the technology portfolio allows for cybersecurity teams and risk management teams to proactively enact compliance measures.
+Enterprise Technology Management can automatically detect out of compliance assets and push notifications to the proper stakeholders.
 Even further, it can automate compliance remediation by using two-way data syncing and flows to empower patching or configuration management changes based on compliance status.

 Disappearing are the days of comparing spreadsheets of asset status or manually updating service and security tickets to request remediations.
-Technology Portfolio Orchestration renders these clunky and error-prone practices unnecessary while giving enterprises better security and affording security teams the two greatest gifts – time back to work on bigger things and peace of mind.
+Enterprise Technology Management renders these clunky and error-prone practices unnecessary while giving enterprises better security and affording security teams the two greatest gifts – time back to work on bigger things and peace of mind.